appearin/policy/privacy-policy.md

 2. Information about you used for product & marketing communication will be retained until you withdraw your consent or opt-out, depending on if the processing is based on consent or our legitimate interest.
-You can control your permissions through [Privacy settings](https://whereby.com/user/privacy).
+You can change permissions through [Privacy settings](https://whereby.com/user/privacy).
 3. The period of retention of usage information will be determined based on the need for historical data to determine statistical